If you’re considering getting a canary for your home, it’s important to know the different canary bird breeds before deciding.

 There is no single best breed for everyone.
 Still, the good news about canaries is that, despite extensive breeding over the years, most behavioral characteristics remain the same among different breeds.

-It is only the appearance of these birds that differs between the separate breeds.
+Only the appearance of these birds differs between the separate breeds.

 Therefore, regardless of where you live or how much attention you want to donate to your new pet, you shouldn’t find much difference between these top choices.

 The American Singer is one of the top song canaries you can raise.
 It loves to sing – and it’s quite skilled at it, too!

 These birds are interactive and melodic, making them the perfect choice for any family, especially those with young children who enjoy being entertained.

 They can be found in all colors, including white, green, blue, yellow, and more.

 Photo © www.birdbidder.com

 The Belgian Fancy canary was the first of all canary types to be bred specifically for its looks instead of its song.

 It is round-shouldered with a vulture-like posture.